stuarttempleton/stuarttempleton.github.io/portfolio/barks.md

 ## No Carrier
 <a href="/portfolio/images/nocarrier/no_carrier_bark-web.jpg"><img src="/portfolio/images/nocarrier/no_carrier_bark-web.jpg" alt="No Carrier" class="inline_floating_images"/></a>

 NO CARRIER is the hacker antagonist in Vegas Prime Retrograde.
 She hacks into the player's communication link and taunts her periodically during hacking challenges, based on player progress.
-Her outward personality is reminiscent of classic anime villains and her bark interactions are inspired by the dog on Duck Hunt.
+Her outward personality is reminiscent of classic anime villains and her bark interactions are inspired by the dog in Duck Hunt.
 I produced the audio, working with voice actor Beth Cartwright.
 Here are some highlights:

 <ul class="portfolio_item">
     <li>[Taunt Failure] "You're going to try to take MY bundle?
 NO CARRIER?
 On PrimeNet?!
 Hahaha!
 It's your funeral."<br/>